-There is no direct evidence to show that drinking fruit juice is less beneficial to eating whole fruits or vegetables, however consuming one small glass of 100% fruit juice should complement rather than replace whole fruits and vegetables.2,3 Fruit juice offers a convenient, delicious way to fit a serving of fruit into your diet, contributing to your intake of vitamins and nutrients and supporting good health while you’re on the go.
+There is no direct evidence to show that drinking fruit juice is less beneficial to eating whole fruits or vegetables, however consuming one small glass of 100% fruit juice should complement rather than replace whole fruits and vegetables.1,2 Fruit juice offers a convenient, delicious way to fit a serving of fruit into your diet The vitamins and minerals in 100% juice, squeezed from the juice in whole fruit, can support good health..
+In addition:

-- People who drink 100% fruit juice eat more whole fruit and vegetables2
+- People who drink 100% fruit juice eat more whole fruit and vegetables1

-- 100% fruit juice complements rather than replaces whole fruit and vegetable intake2,3
+- 100% fruit juice complements rather than replaces whole fruit and vegetable intake1,2

-- 100% fruit juice can help children become used to the taste of fruit and vegetables which may lead to long-term positive health choices3
+- 100% fruit juice can help children become used to the taste of fruit and vegetables which may lead to long-term positive health choices2

 - One small glass of 100% fruit juice a day contributes to total fruit & vegetable consumption1